Bercraft/dbr-e621-lists-archive/raw/README.md

 the naming is basically (this doesnt apply to the older stuff from 2024 because i didnt bother at the time)

 Folder - Year-Month-Day_UTC-TIME

+UTC-TIME here meaning the creation date in UTC.
+For Danbooru creation date means the time at which the script was run while for e621 its the time displayed in [db_export index](https://e621.net/db_export/) (which i assume is UTC, heh)